 This document has presented some of the most basic ideas behind good testing.
 There is, of course, more to learn.
 For example, after a piece of software has been completed and is in use, changes are often required to fix bugs, add new features, and so on.
 How does one test the changed software?
 What strategy can be used to avoid re-doing every test case?
 Another issue is performance testing, which is done to assess how much of some resource (such as time, or memory space) a program consumes.
 Here again, one must choose appropriate test cases, but now the cases concern resource use rather than correctness.

-The software engineering textbooks listed below address some of these more advanced testing issues, and contain references to other books and articles on testing.
+The software engineering textbooks listed below address some of these more advanced testing issues.